Slanger-93/line-notebook/line-notebook.md

 4. still empty of bits.
 5. still not pulled as a joint methods statement.
 6. (not started) Whether the 13 ms propagation-delay plasticity in Bakkum 2008 PLoS ONE moves a unit across a spike-sorting cluster boundary on a 59-site dish.
 Would need sorted-unit identity tracked through the delay shift.
 Not pulled.

+### Stim-parameter numbers on the same 30 µm TiN 60-site dishes (Wagenaar line)
+Wagenaar, Pine, Potter J Neurosci Methods 2004 (dense neocortex on 30 µm TiN MEAs):
+- Compared voltage- and current-controlled pulse shapes.
+Stimulation mediated by negative currents.
+- Positive-then-negative biphasic voltage-controlled pulses more effective than the other shapes tested at the same peak voltage.
+- They state the aim as useful parameter ranges that optimize efficacy while preventing electrochemical damage.
+Paper is methods, not a recipe dump here.

+Wagenaar, Madhavan, Pine, Potter J Neurosci 2005 (closed-loop bursting control, same hardware class):
+- Biphasic rectangular voltage pulses, positive phase first, 400 µs per phase, voltages 100–900 mV.
+- Per-electrode V* defined as the voltage at which evoked response was five times spontaneous rate.
+"Typically, 40–50 electrodes per dish were in sufficiently close contact with the culture to attain that level of response by voltages in the range tested."
+- Closed-loop protocol started at a base voltage V = 200 mV on all electrodes and adjusted per electrode to hold a target firing rate.
+- Early post-stimulus component: latencies up to 20 ms, attributed mainly to direct antidromic axonal stimulation (citing Wagenaar et al. 2004).
+Late component: synaptically mediated reverberating bursts, variable latency.

+40–50/60 electrodes reaching 5× spontaneous at V* is another activity-count, different from Middya 16/60, Downes 15/59 inclusion, and MFR ≥ 0.1 Hz.
+Leave them unmerged.

+Early-component 20 ms window is longer than MCS brochure <1 ms trigger, longer than Müller 1.25 ms example loop, and comparable to Bakkum's 13 ms delay plasticity.
+Those clocks still do not collapse.

+### Problem 6 status (sorting identity vs delay shift)
+No paper in this pass tracks a named sorted unit on a 59-site dish through the Bakkum 4–13 ms propagation-delay change and reports whether the cluster split or merged.

+Nearby published practice:
+- Hughes et al. J Neural Eng 2021 (human Utah, 5 year): Wave_Clus units "identified de novo each day … without influence from the sorting results of previous sessions."
+They did not claim cross-day identity.
+Average identified units: day 23 = 64; day 71 = 100; day 178 = 43; then slow decline, linear-regression slope −0.0058 units/day over the study.
+- SAMS (bioRxiv 2025, cultured neurons on MEA): human–machine consistency ~75–80% from 1 to 8 weeks in vitro.
+That is agreement with a human sorter on the same file, not a tracked neuron through a delay shift.
+- SpikeSift (J Neural Eng 2025) and Niediek et al. Front Neuroinform 2016 (10-hour simulated drift, amplitude ×1.0→1.5): algorithms built to keep identity under drift.
+Simulation recovery 74.6% of simulated neurons in Niediek.
+Neither is a 59-site Bakkum-delay experiment.
+- SpyKING CIRCUS docs: default template radius 250 µm for in-vitro 252-electrode MEAs, 100 µm suggested for in-vivo.
+200 µm MCS pitch sits inside that in-vitro radius; templates are expected to touch neighbors.
+That is spatial mixing of templates, not a delay-shift result.

+Problem 6 stays open.
+De-novo-daily sorting is the published conservative stance on identity.

+### Clone-vendor impedance (MED sàrl catalog, pin-compatible 59-site)
+MicroElectrodeDevices product catalog (MCS-compatible MEA60):
+- 59 recording + internal ref 15.
+8×8, 200 µm.
+- Planar Pt 30 µm: impedance 800–1100 kΩ at 1 kHz.
+- Planar 10 µm: 150–200 kΩ.
+- Planar 50 µm: 900–1200 kΩ.
+- 3D tip 30 µm: 450–650 kΩ.
+These are not the MCS TiN <100 kΩ (30 µm) / 250–400 kΩ (10 µm) numbers.
+Same channel count, different metal, different impedance band.
+JVE 10–100 kΩ pass window would reject most of the MED planar-Pt 30 µm band if applied uncritically.
+Do not apply it uncritically.

+## Open problems
+1. still open.
+2. started.
+Wave_Clus de-novo-daily on 5-year human Utah now listed; not a tracked-identity study.
+3. still open.
+4. still empty of bits.
+5. still not a joint methods statement.
+Wagenaar 40–50/60 at V* is a third activity count.
+6. still not pulled as a tracked-unit-through-delay experiment.
+7. (not started) Geometric recording area of the 8×8 / 200 µm dish vs Kajikawa LFP spread.
+7 × 200 µm = 1.4 mm on a side if corners omitted; Kajikawa lateral spread "well beyond 200–400 µm" and "many millimeters" vertical.
+Area arithmetic is trivial; a paper that measures dish-wide LFP coherence on this exact layout was not pulled.